Luis797/EnemyTerritory/README.md

 ### Hi there

-Mainly focused on the front-end with many technologies and methodologies for over 6 years.
+I mainly focused on the front-end with many technologies and methodologies for over 6 years.

-### ✨ My Expertise ✨
+### My Expertise

 ⭐Programming Lanugage: JavaScript, TypeScript, HTML5, CSS3